New Product Introduction for Course Creators (Guide for 2022)

 How to Create Your Own New Product Introduction Process

-If you have a new course, product, service, or idea… now is the time to lay the foundations.
+So if you have a new course, product, service, or idea, now is the time to lay the foundations.

 Define what is it.
 Revisit Step One of this New Product Introduction Process and take the time to get clear on what you’re building.